difontaine/Fontaine_Rynearson_2023/README.md

-# Fontaine Rynearson 2023 (in review at L&O)
+# Fontaine Rynearson 2023
-Associated code and custom database used for Fontaine and Rynearson 2023 manuscript
+Associated code and custom database used for Fontaine and Rynearson 2023 manuscript published in Limnology and Oceanography.

 Files:
 1. read_threshold.R: Takes the mock community counts and taxonomy files and determines an appropriate read cut-off threshold in terms of read % abundance.
 The threshold we determined for this manuscript is 0.075%